 The larger companies usually have specialists who will take care of certain parts of the hiring process, such as extras or stand-ins.
 Still, a casting director is expected to know who is available when they need a stand-in or extra in a scene.

 In addition, everyone who works in a production company has been hired by the casting director who is overseeing that particular project.
-Casting directors may also be responsible for doing some acting coaching prior to an audition or film shoot.
+Casting directors may also be responsible for doing some acting coaching before an audition or film shoot.

-This may include rehearsals or even physical preparation if an actor needs to lose weight or gain muscle mass before an audition.
+This may include rehearsals or even physical preparation if an actor needs to get in shape or gain muscle mass before an audition.

 Tasks Of The Casting Director